BackofenLab/B1_02_edit-distance/README.md

 #### Recommended good practices

 Here we have included some best practices to help you solve the exercises as efficiently as possible.
-First, clone the assinment repository.
+First, clone the assignment repository.

 ```